 These details are the bones of your design scheme.
 Without an organized structure that answers to your comfort and needs in an attractive way, you are only storing your furnishings, not living with them.

-Do this and you will have a basis for discovering what new additions will give you the most Bang At Any Price.
+Clarity rules when venturing out to discover what new additions will give you the most Bang At Any Price.